cleanlab/cleanlab-studio/README.md

 #### Tabular dataset format
 - dataset must have an **ID column** (`flower_id` in the example below) - a column containing identifiers that uniquely identify each row.
 - dataset must have a **label column** (`species` in the example below) for the prediction task.
 - Apart from the reserved column name: `clean_label`, you are free to name the columns in your dataset in any way you want.
+There can be some subset of the columns used as features to predict the label, based upon which Cleanlab Studio identifies label issues, and other columns with extra metadata, that will be ignored when modeling the labels.

 ###### .csv, .xls/.xlsx